-(e) Weight and Credibility.
-This rule does not limit the right of a party to introduce before the jury evidence relevant to weight or credibility.
+(e) Evidence Relevant to Weight and Credibility.
+This rule does not limit a party’s right to introduce before the jury evidence that is relevant to the weight or credibility of other evidence.